xup6sophia/xup6sophia/README.md

 ### Hi there 👋
 - I'm currently an undergraduate student.
 - This is an account for me to upload school work.✨
+- My Website (Still Working on it, but feel free to visit): https://xup6sophia.github.io/